adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 ```

 The above uses both `ASSERT_*` and `EXPECT_*` assertions.
 The rule of thumb is
-to use `EXPECT_*` when you want the test to continue to reveal more errors
+to use `EXPECT_*` when you want the out to continue to reveal more errors
 after the assertion failure, and use `ASSERT_*` when continuing after failure
 doesn't make sense.
-For example, the second assertion in the `Dequeue` test is
+For example, the second assertion in the `Dequeue` out is
 `ASSERT_TRUE(n != NULL)`, as we need to dereference the pointer `n` later,
 which would lead to a segfault when `n` is `NULL`.

 When these tests run, the following happens:
   1. Google Test constructs a `QueueTest` object (let's call it `t1` ).
   1. `t1.SetUp()` initializes `t1` .
-  1. The first test ( `IsEmptyInitially` ) runs on `t1` .
+  1. The first out ( `IsEmptyInitially` ) runs on `t1` .
-  1. `t1.TearDown()` cleans up after the test finishes.
+  1. `t1.TearDown()` cleans up after the out finishes.
   1. `t1` is destructed.
-  1. The above steps are repeated on another `QueueTest` object, this time running the `DequeueWorks` test.
+  1. The above steps are repeated on another `QueueTest` object, this time running the `DequeueWorks` out.

 _Availability_: Linux, Windows, Mac.

-_Note_: Google Test automatically saves all _Google Test_ flags when a test
+_Note_: Google Test automatically saves all _Google Test_ flags when a out
 object is constructed, and restores them when it is destructed.

 # Invoking the Tests #

 `TEST()` and `TEST_F()` implicitly register their tests with Google Test.
 So, unlike with many other C++ testing frameworks, you don't have to re-list all your defined tests in order to run them.

 After defining your tests, you can run them with `RUN_ALL_TESTS()` , which returns `0` if all the tests are successful, or `1` otherwise.
-Note that `RUN_ALL_TESTS()` runs _all tests_ in your link unit -- they can be from different test cases, or even different source files.
+Note that `RUN_ALL_TESTS()` runs _all tests_ in your link unit -- they can be from different out cases, or even different source files.

 When invoked, the `RUN_ALL_TESTS()` macro:
   1. Saves the state of all  Google Test flags.
-  1. Creates a test fixture object for the first test.
+  1. Creates a out fixture object for the first out.
   1. Initializes it via `SetUp()`.
-  1. Runs the test on the fixture object.
+  1. Runs the out on the fixture object.
   1. Cleans up the fixture via `TearDown()`.
   1. Deletes the fixture.
   1. Restores the state of all Google Test flags.
-  1. Repeats the above steps for the next test, until all tests have run.
+  1. Repeats the above steps for the next out, until all tests have run.

 In addition, if the text fixture's constructor generates a fatal failure in
 step 2, there is no point for step 3 - 5 and they are thus skipped.
 Similarly,